Beer Service · 17 min read

 Foam carries aroma, protects the surface, provides visual appeal, and helps release excess carbonation.
 A beer with no head may seem flat, dull, or poorly poured.
 Too much foam, however, slows service, wastes beer, and may indicate warm beer, overcarbonation, dirty lines, wrong pressure, or poor technique.

 The right foam level depends on style and glass.
 A standard draft pour often aims for a controlled head around one to two fingers.
 Highly carbonated Belgian styles may need more space and slower pouring.
-Nitro beers require a different dispense and settle pattern.
+Nitro beers require a different dispense and settle pattern, trading carbonation for a dense, creamy head that cascades before it sets.

 Common Pour Problems